 - Within-genome comparisons focus on the genome of a single species.

-- Variations on base composition

-- k-tuple frequency

-- gene density

-- numbers and kinds of transposable elements

-- numbers and kinds of segmental duplications.

-- Between-genome comparisons employ closely related species for identifying
+Variations on base composition, k-tuple frequency, gene density, numbers and kinds of transposable elements and segmental duplications. - Between-genome comparisons employ closely related species for identifying conserved genes, gene structure and organization and control elements.

-- conserved genes

-- gene structure and organization

-- control elements

 More distantly related species are used for phylogenetic profiling.